lightning/bolts/05-onchain.md

 little or no money in the channel; with nothing to lose, there's no reason to consume resources monitoring the channel state.

-There's a bias towards using mutual close over unilateral because outputs are unencumbered by delay, directly spendable by wallets, and because fees tend to be less exaggerated than commitment transactions: thus the only reason not to use the signature from `closing_signed` would be if the fee offered was too small for it to be processed.
+There's a bias towards using mutual close over unilateral, because outputs are unencumbered by a delay and are directly spendable by wallets, and because fees tend to be less exaggerated than commitment transactions: thus the only reason not to use the signature from `closing_signed` would be if the fee offered was too small for it to be processed.

 # Mutual Close Handling

 A mutual close transaction *resolves* the funding transaction output.

 A node doesn't need to do anything else as it has already agreed to the output, which is sent to its specified `scriptpubkey` (see [BOLT #2: Closing initiation: `shutdown`](02-peer-protocol.md#closing-initiation-shutdown)).

 # Unilateral Close Handling: Our Own Commitment Transaction